How to Synthesize your gRNAs for CRISPR

 There are two common ways to synthesize your gRNAs: as plasmids or as mRNAs.
 We will discuss how to synthesize gRNAs as plasmids or as mRNAs and analyze the pros and cons to help you make your decision.
 For both options, we also link to a comprehensive step-by-step protocol so you can download or edit directly within Benchling.
 The best method depends on the cell line you work with, and the degree of delivery efficiency required.

 How do you know which method works the best for your cell line?
 It can be hard to search for information related to a particular cell line.
-To save you time, we compiled the indel frequency of standard delivery methods at the end of the post in Table 1.

 Option 1.
 Clone gRNAs into plasmids